semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ### Blocks and dependencies

 Jobs are grouped into blocks.
 Every job in Semaphore belongs in a block, even if the block only has a single job.
-Even when jobs are in the same block, each still runs in their own separate VM and do not share any state.
+Even when jobs are in the same block, each still runs in its own separate VM and does not share any state.

 Jobs in the same block run in parallel.
 In the following diagram Jobs 1, 2, and 3 of Block A run at the same time.
 The same happens with Jobs 1 and 2 of Block B.

 ![Block and jobs](./img/one-block.jpg)

 Blocks can have dependencies, which force blocks to run sequentially.
 Below is a more complex example:
-- Block B and C depends on Block A. That means that Block B and C's won't start until all Block A is done.
+- Block B and C depend on Block A. That means that Block B and C won't start until all Block A is done.
 - Block D only starts when Block B AND Block C have finished.

 ![Pipeline execution order](./img/pipeline-execution-order.jpg)